NEZNAMY/TAB/.github/wiki/feature_guide_scoreboard.md

   faction:
     conditions:
     - '%factionsuuid_faction_name%='
-    yes: "" # No faction, return empty string to hide the line
+    true: "" # No faction, return empty string to hide the line
-    no: "Faction: %factionsuuid_faction_name%" # Player has a faction, show the static text before it as well
+    false: "Faction: %factionsuuid_faction_name%" # Player has a faction, show the static text before it as well
 ```
 > [!WARNING]
 > DO NOT JUST RANDOMLY PASTE THIS ENTIRE "CONDITIONS" SECTION INTO YOUR CONFIG!